SiWolf/SCORE/README.md

 1.)
 Set parameters.
 Edit the parameters in the configuration file (config.yaml) according to your experimental setup.
 If you choose to use a GUI, you can instead load the Snakefile using Sequanix and edit the corresponding configuration file directly from within Sequanix.

 2.)
 Run SCORE.
-If you have choosen to use Sequanix you can launch SCORE using the GUI.
-If you are working on the command line execute the run-SCORE.sh shell script (make sure the script is executeable) and specify the amount of threads the analysis may use.
+If you have chosen to use Sequanix you can launch SCORE using the GUI.
+If you are working on the command line execute the run-SCORE.sh shell script (make sure the script is executable) and specify the amount of threads the analysis may use.
 Example: ./run-SCORE.sh 8 to launch SCORE using 8 threads (default = 4).
 SCORE will automatically parallelize the internal rules accordingly.

 3.)
 Analyze the results.
-All results essential for the DEG predicition are saved within the deg/ folder.
+All results essential for the DEG prediction are saved within the deg/ folder.

 ## 2.)
 FAQ